New York Consumer Protection

 - NY CPLR § 3015(i) Pleading requirements for consumer credit collection actions, including specific factual allegations and attached documentation.

-- NY Executive Law Art.
+- NY Correction Law Art.
 23-A Limits on the employment use of criminal history, including factors an employer must consider before denying employment based on a conviction.

 - NY Clean Slate Act (CPL § 160.57) Automatic sealing of eligible criminal records after the applicable waiting period (effective November 16, 2024).